 Simon was the brother of Andrew, who followed Jesus after hearing John the Baptist declare that Jesus was the Lamb of God (John 1:35-36).
-Andrew brought Simon to Jesus.
-And when Jesus met Simon, He gave him a new name: Cephas (Aramaic) or Peter (Greek), which means “rock” (John 1:40-42).
-Jesus asked Peter to follow Him (Luke 5:1-7) and Peter right away left everything and followed Him (v.
-11).
+Andrew brought his brother to Jesus.
+And when Jesus met him, He gave him a new name: Cephas (Aramaic) or Peter (Greek), which means “rock” (John 1:40-42).
+Jesus called him to follow Him (Luke 5:1-7) and the disciple right away left everything and followed Him (verse 11).

-Simon was one of Jesus’ three closest disciples along with James and John.
+Peter was one of Jesus’ three closest disciples along with James and John.
 Only those three were present when Jesus raised the daughter of Jairus (Mark 5:37) and at the transfiguration (Matthew 17:1).
-Just before the crucifixion, Jesus asked Peter and John to prepare the final Passover meal (Luke 22:8).
+Just before the crucifixion, Jesus asked this disciple and John to prepare the final Passover meal (Luke 22:8).

 Peter was fervent, bold, courageous, and sometimes even impulsive.
 Jesus reaffirmed that Peter’s faith in Him as Lord was the rock on which the church will be built on (Matthew 16:18-19).
 For salvation is obtained only through faith in the atoning blood of Jesus (Acts 16:31; Romans 10:9).

-Simon had a weakness of being self-confident which led him to deny Jesus 3 times just before the crucifixion.
-But Peter repented fully of his sin and Jesus forgave him.
+But this disciple had a weakness of being self-confident which led him to deny Jesus 3 times just before the crucifixion.
+But he repented fully of his sin and Jesus forgave him.
 After the resurrection, Jesus sent him a message of good news and acceptance (Mark 16:7).
 And, later at the lake, Jesus publicly re-commissioned him as an apostle of the gospel (John 21:6, 15-17).

 On the day of Pentecost, Peter was the main speaker to the crowds in Jerusalem (Acts 2:14).
 As a result, the church added about 3,000 new believers (verse 41).
 He, later on, preached boldly before the Sanhedrin (Acts 4) and continued in His God given mission in spite of the threats, imprisonment and beatings.
 Thus, he became a “pillar” of the early church (Galatians 2:9).

-Peter, at first, resisted taking the gospel to the gentiles (Cornelius) but the Holy Spirit showed him his error and he then understood that “God does not show favoritism” (Acts 10:34).
-After that, Peter defended the Gentiles’ position as believers and taught that they did not need to conform to Jewish law (Acts 15:7-11).
+At first, the apostle resisted taking the gospel to the gentiles (Cornelius) but the Holy Spirit showed him his error and he then understood that “God does not show favoritism” (Acts 10:34).
+After that, he defended the Gentiles’ position as believers and taught that they did not need to conform to Jewish law (Acts 15:7-11).

 Peter wrote two epistles, 1 and 2 Peter, between A.D.
 60 and 68.
-Jesus predicted that the apostle would die a martyr’s death (John 21:18-19).
+Jesus predicted that Peter would die a martyr’s death (John 21:18-19).
 This prophecy was fulfilled most probably during Nero’s reign.

 In His service,